kertox662/jamhacks6-workshop-reference/intro-python/README.md

 #### Reading from a file

-The first interaction I will show you is reading from afile.
+The first interaction I will show you is reading from a file.
 We can open a file using `open("path/to/file")` and setting it to a variable.
 Make sure that the file actually exists or else you will get an error!

 There are several ways to read form a file.
 A comprehensive list of what you can do with a file can be found in the [Python Docs](https://docs.python.org/3/library/io.html#i-o-base-classes).